litestar-org/litestar/docs/usage/0-the-starlite-app.md

 # The Starlite App

-At the root of every StarLite application is an instance of the `Starlite` class or a subclass of it.
+At the root of every Starlite application is an instance of the `Starlite` class or a subclass of it.
 Typically, this code will be placed in a file called `main.py` at the project's source folder root.

 Instantiating the app is straightforward: